 - ‘71% of consumers say they personally identify with a brand after viewing its native ads versus only 50% with display ads.’

 - ‘Native ads receive 53% more views than traditional display ads.’

 - ‘Native ads deliver 1% or greater CTRs for the pets, food & drink, and family & parenting categories.’

 - ‘Two out of three Generation X and Z consumers trust branded content more than traditional advertising.’

 - ‘Native video ads are predicted to increase by 24.2% by the end of 2019.’

 - ‘Compared to traditional display ads, native ads yield a 40x higher CTR.’

 Native advertising: Don’t judge a book by its cover

-When it is done successfully and professionally, native ads can be engaging, relevant and sell a business offering or develop brand awareness.
-On the other hand, done badly or haphazardly is only likely to result in disappointed and disgruntled users and consumers.
-Successful native advertising is a difficult balancing act but that doesn’t stop publishers from following and using the native advertising trend as part of their online marketing campaigns.
-It is a matter of time whether or not the Federal Trade Commission and other similar regulatory organizations will configure how these types of advertisements should be presented, but as things stand, it appears that both brands and publishers will carry on trying to come up with a magic formula.
+When it is done successfully and professionally, native ads can be engaging, relevant, and sell a business offering or develop brand awareness.
+On the other hand, done badly or haphazardly is likely to result in disappointed and disgruntled users and consumers.
+Successful native advertising is a difficult balancing act that doesn’t stop publishers from following and using the native advertising trend as part of their online marketing campaigns.
+Whether or not the Federal Trade Commission and other similar regulatory organizations will configure how these types of advertisements should be presented is a matter of time.
+But as things stand, it appears that both brands and publishers will carry on trying to come up with a magic formula.

 What are some of the pros and cons of native advertisements?